Proof of the cosmic no-hair conjecture in the T^3-Gowdy symmetric Einstein-Vlasov setting: Derivatives of the characteristic system

 \section{Derivatives of the characteristic system}

 Solutions to the Vlasov equation can be expressed in terms of the initial datum for the distribution function and appropriate solutions to the characteristic system (\ref{eq:dThetads})--(\ref{eq:dVthds}).
-In fact, let $\Theta,V$ be the solution to (\ref{eq:dThetads})--(\ref{eq:dVthds}) corresponding to the initial data
+In order to see this, let us begin by introducing the notation $\Theta,V$ for the solution to (\ref{eq:dThetads})--(\ref{eq:dVthds}) corresponding to the initial data

+Here we write $\Theta(s;t,\theta,v)$ and $V(s;t,\theta,v)$ in order to clarify the dependence on the initial data.
+In particular, $\Theta(s;t,\theta,v)$ and $V(s;t,\theta,v)$, considered as functions of the parameter $s$, thus constitute a solution to (\ref{eq:dThetads})--(\ref{eq:dVthds}).
+The purpose of the variables $(t,\theta,v)$ appearing after the semi-colon is simply to indicate that the relations (\ref{eq:ThVid}) hold.
+We shall use the notation $d\Theta/ds$ and $dV/ds$ to indicate differentiation with respect to the first variable.
+Moreover, we shall take $\d_{t}\Theta$, $\d_{\theta}\Theta$, $\d_{v^{i}}\Theta$ etc. to denote differentiation with respect to the variables appearing after the semi-colon.

 Given a fixed $\tau\in (t_{0},\infty)$, where $(t_{0},\infty)$ is the existence interval of the solution to the Einstein-Vlasov system under consideration, we know that

 Since $f(\tau,\cdot)$ is a smooth function with compact support, it is sufficient to estimate the derivatives of solutions to the characteristic system in order to estimate the derivatives of $f$.
 Unfortunately, differentiating the characteristic system leads to second order derivatives of $P$, $Q$ etc., quantities over which we have no control.
 However, using the ideas introduced in \cite{andreasson}, this problem can be circumvented.
 In fact, let $\d$ be a shorthand for $\d_{t}$, $\d_{\theta}$ or $\d_{v^{i}}$ and let